[LETTERHEAD OF CLIFFORD CHANCE US LLP]

 F)

 Assumes 30,974,992 IPO Shares were either converted into their pro rata shares of the funds in our trust account or purchased pursuant to forward purchase contracts we entered into with the holders thereof.
-We have also assumed that no warrants will be exercised immediately following the consummation of the Framework Transactions because the expected fair value per share of our common stock will be below the amended strike price of the warrants and the warrants would also be anti dilutive.
+We have also assumed that no warrants will be exercised immediately following the

-Reflects $2,700,000 of legal, financial advisory and accounting and other transaction expenses at the maximum transaction size.
+of legal, financial advisory and accounting and other transaction expenses

-Reflects the difference between NRDC Acquisition’s general and administrative expenses for which binding contractual commitments are expected to be in place upon consummation of the Framework Transactions at the
+for which binding contractual commitments are expected to be in place

 minimum transaction size and the maximum transaction size.